 - Communicate with your elected leaders to keep the pressure on; in-person meetings, phone calls, and personalized letters are best.
 Emails, tweets, and petitions are less effective but can still be useful tools.
 Show up to town halls and community/neighborhood meetings!

 - Remember that “ally” isn’t something you are; it’s something you do.
 Think about your own identities, and how they might impact your ability to disrupt the status quo.
 Don’t let harmful talk/actions slide.
 Challenge people.
+Keep showing up.

 AS ORGANIZERS: STAND UP

 Change doesn’t happen because “things just inevitably get better,” or because we vote for the right people and they “save” us.
 Real, sustainable, progressive change is always the product of organized movements: everyday people joining up in community groups, student organizations, unions, cyphers, living rooms, and beyond, working together to figure out what we have, what we need, and how we can make it happen.
 ACTION EXAMPLES:

 - Find (through one-to-one meetings, internet searches, conversations, databases, etc.) an organization working on the issues you care about and get involved—that might mean sending an email inquiry, attending a meeting, working with friends to start a local chapter of a national organization, or even starting something brand new (although my advice is always to seek to join first, since everyone constantly reinventing the wheel can be a drain on energy).
 Whether it’s an activist group, a union, a neighborhood council, a collective, a student group, or some other formation—organizing drives change.